IoIxD/ppcplayer/README.md

+# os9ffmpegplayer

-work in progress attempt to get ffmpeg on os9. why? we don't ask those questions.
+Work in progress attempt to get ffmpeg on os9.
+Why?
+We don't ask those questions.

-to build, just use `./build.sh`.
+To download, see the releases sidebar.
+To build from source, just use `./build.sh`.